Board of Adjustment

 Tim Clark

-Selicia McKay – alternate
+Selicia McKay

 For more information about variances, how they work and what they are, please follow this link to the Utah State Office of the Property Rights Ombudsman.
-This site has information and resources that will help you in determining if asking for a variance is right for your situation or if you need to pursue another course:
+This site has information and resources that will help you determine if asking for a variance is right for your situation or if you need to pursue another course: